-- 1. Pandemic Influenza
+- Pandemic Influenza - 2.
+Cholera

-- Cholera

-- Yellow fever

-- Meningococcal disease
+- Yellow fever - 4.
+Meningococcal disease

-IHR (2005) makes provisions for "any event of potential international public health concern, including those of unknown causes or sources and those involving other events or diseases" to be prioritized using the IHR 2005 algorithm (see Annex xxx).
+IHR (2005) makes provisions for "any event of potential international public health concern, including those of unknown causes or sources and those involving other events or diseases" to be prioritized using the IHR (2005) algorithm, the decision instrument (see Annex 1).